ELVIS: Empowering Locality of Vision Language Pre-training with Intra-modal Similarity

 \subsection{Baselines}

 We compare \OURS with seven baselines: random initialization, ImageNet~\cite{deng2009imagenet} \pretrain ed initialization, five VLP methods (CLIP~\cite{2020_clip}, ConVIRT~\cite{zhang2022contrastive}, LoVT~\cite{muller2021joint}, GLoRIA~\cite{Huang_2021_ICCV}, and BioViL~\cite{boecking2022making}).
 ImageNet is a strong baseline in the general domain but is not specifically trained on CXR data.
-In case of CLIP, we train it on CXR data, by ourselves.
+In the case of CLIP, we train it on CXR data by ourselves.
 ConVIRT and BioVIL are trained on CXR data using global contrastive learning, similar to CLIP, but BioVIL uses a better language understanding model that takes into account the nature of CXR reports.
-GLoRIA and LoVT, on the other hand, are trained using local contrastive learning in addition to global contrastive learning, with each assuming a unit of text local semantic as word-piece and sentence, respectively.
+Note that BioVIL addresses both local image features and global pooled features for contrastive learning.
+We utilize ResNet50~\cite{he2015_resnet} image encoder for all baselines.
+GLoRIA and LoVT, on the other hand, are trained using local contrastive learning in addition to global contrastive learning, with each assuming a unit of text local semantics as word-piece and sentence, respectively.
 However, unlike \OURS, these methods do not address intra-modal local similarity.